-- By 9-10 months: Infants begin to show an understanding of some of the common ways in which the physical world works.
+- begin to show an understanding of some of the common ways in which the physical world works.
 Two important concepts learnt in infancy are: - Cause and effect: An action can lead to a result.
 For example, pulling a string can help bring a toy closer.